Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Experiments

 To further interpret the sensitivity analysis results in Table~\mbox{\ref{tab:sa_example}}, we examine more cases.
-When the index value is proximate to zero and the interval encompasses zero with a width greater than the absolute index value (e.g., S1 of \textit{sketching\_operator} on \textsf{GA}), it indicates a potential negligible effect of the input variable on the output, albeit with substantial uncertainty.
+When the index value is \firstrevnote{approximately zero, because the interval encompasses zero with a width greater than the absolute index value} (e.g., S1 of \textit{sketching\_operator} on \textsf{GA}), it indicates a potential negligible effect of the input variable on the output, albeit with substantial uncertainty.
 The wide interval containing zero undermines the conclusiveness of the variable's insignificance.
 Even if with small uncertainty, the absolute value of an index close to zero indicates a negligible effect compared to other variables.
-If the index value is distant from zero, two subcases emerge: (a) If the interval width is greater than the absolute index values but does not contain zero (e.g., ST of \textit{sketching\_operator} on \textsf{T1}), it signifies a significant effect with considerable uncertainty in quantifying the influence. (b) If the interval width is smaller than the absolute index values and does not contain zero (e.g., ST of \textit{sampling\_factor} on \textsf{GA}), it denotes a significant effect with high confidence.
+If the index value is distant from zero, two subcases emerge: (a) If the interval width is greater than the absolute index values but does not contain zero (e.g., \firstrevnote{S1 of \textit{SAP\_alg} on \textsf{CIFAR-10}}), it signifies a significant effect with considerable uncertainty in quantifying the influence. (b) If the interval width is smaller than the absolute index values and does not contain zero (e.g., \firstrevnote{ST of \textit{sketch\_operator} on \textsf{Localization}}), it denotes a significant effect with high confidence.

 The advantage of conducting sensitivity analysis, particularly using surrogate-based techniques like Sobol \cite{owen2014sobol}, is its ability to afford an approximate understanding of the parameters.
 This method is particularly useful when users operate under limited tuning budgets, in terms of either the number of evaluations or computational time.
 Depending on this budget, users might prefer to reduce the number of tuning parameters.
 For example, if the tuning budget is very limited, they might decide to only adjust the ``sampling factor'' and ``sketching operator,'' keeping the randomized algorithm and sketching operator type constant.
-This form of sensitivity analysis, facilitated by surrogate-based approaches, is especially beneficial within the field of NLA, where such tuning exercises can significantly influence performance.
+This form of sensitivity analysis, facilitated by surrogate-based approaches, is especially beneficial within the field of NLA, where such tuning exercises can significantly influence performance. \firstrevnote{The sensitivity analysis has limitations, for example, it would require many samples for the analysis.
+However, we provide the results as supplementary results and additional analysis, rather than as the part of the required tuning process.}